 Litigation - From time to time, in the normal course of business, the Company may be threatened with, or named as a defendant in, lawsuits, arbitrations, and administrative claims.
 Any such claims that are decided against the Company could harm the Company's business.
 The Company is also subject to periodic regulatory audits and inspections which could result in fines or other disciplinary actions.
 Unfavorable outcomes in such matters may result in a material impact on the Company's financial position.
-As of December 31, 2020, there were no matters that the Company is aware of that would have a material impact on its financial statement.
+As of December 31, 2022, there were no matters that the Company is aware of that would have a material impact on its financial statement.

 Guarantees - The Company provides a guarantee to the Options Clearing Corporation ("OCC") as a managing clearing member.
 Under the standard OCC membership agreement, members are required to guarantee the performance of the other members.
 Under the agreement, if a member becomes unable to satisfy its obligations to the OCC, the other members would be required to meet any shortfalls.
 The Company's liability under this arrangement is not quantifiable as the information necessary to estimate the obligations of the other members, which could exceed \$500 thousand of cash the Company has posted as collateral, is not available.
 However, the potential for the Company to be required to make payments under this arrangement is deemed remote by management.
 Accordingly, no contingent liability is carried in the statement of financial condition for this guarantee.
-Additionally, the OCC has established a Replenishment Plan for a one-time Operational Loss Fee to be charged in equal share to each clearing member, should OCC's equity capital fall below its annually determined target capital level of \$247,000 thousand for 90 days or breach 90% of this target level (a "Trigger Event").
-Should the Replenishment Plan be triggered, the OCC has determined that for 2019 it would need to raise up to a maximum amount of \$141,867 thousand, which based on OCC's 105 clearing members, would result in a charge of up to \$1,351 thousand to each clearing member, after the OCC first applies funds held in its Executive Deferred Compensation Plan in excess of amounts necessary to pay for benefits accrued and vested.
-Additionally, in the event an Operational Loss Fee is charged, once OCC's capital returns to the Early Warning Level of 110% of target capital, or \$271,700 thousand, and OCC is in a position to return fees to clearing members, the Operational Loss Fee would be returned equally to each clearing member up to the amount of the Operational Loss Fee charged.
+Additionally, the OCC has established a Replenishment Plan for a one-time Operational Loss Fee to be charged in equal share to each clearing member, should OCC's equity capital fall below its annually determined target capital level of \$268,000 thousand for 90 days or breach 90% of this target level (a "Trigger Event").
+Should the Replenishment Plan be triggered, the OCC has determined that for 2023 it would need to raise up to a maximum amount of \$157,000 thousand, which based on OCC's 111 clearing members, would result in a charge of up to \$1,414 thousand to each clearing member, after the OCC first applies funds held in its Executive Deferred Compensation Plan in excess of amounts necessary to pay for benefits accrued and vested.
+Additionally, in the event an Operational Loss Fee is charged, once OCC's capital returns to the Early Warning Level of 110% of target capital, or \$294,800 thousand, and OCC is in a position to return fees to clearing members, the Operational Loss Fee would be returned equally to each clearing member up to the amount of the Operational Loss Fee charged.
 The potential for the Company to be required to make payments under the OCC's Replenishment Plan is deemed remote by management.
 Accordingly, no contingent liability is carried in the statement of financial condition for this guarantee.

-Covid-19 - In March 2020, the World Health Organization declared the outbreak of Covid-19 as a pandemic ("Covid-19"), which continues to spread throughout the world including the U.S., India, Canada, Europe and other locations where we operate.
-Developments have been occurring rapidly with respect to the spread of Covid-19 and its impact on human health and businesses.
+Covid-19 - The Covid-19 pandemic ("Covid-19") continues to persist throughout the world including the U.S., India, Canada, Europe and other locations where we operate.
 To date, the Covid-19 pandemic has negatively impacted the global economy, created significant financial market volatility, disrupted global supply chains, and resulted in a significant number of deaths and infections worldwide.
-In response, several countries worldwide have enacted fiscal stimulus packages while central banks have increased monetary stimulus, both designed to help mitigate the negative macroeconomic effects of Covid-19.
-In addition, several national, state and local governments have placed restrictions on people from gathering in groups or interacting within a certain physical distance (i.e. social distancing) and in certain cases, have ordered businesses to close, limit operations or mandate that people stay at home.
+In response, we are running our business in a new hybrid combination of work from home and office paradigm, a flexible workplace model that includes masking, social distancing and enhanced cleaning measures designed to protect the health of our employees.